suncoast-devs/handbook/curriculum/unit-iii/index.md

 - lesson 1: Authentication
 - lesson 2: Practice and Application

-## chapter 1: Bonus Topics, in any order
+## chapter 1: Bonus Topics, in any order, or no order!

 - event loop in detail
 - Typescript